spotify/luigi/README.md

 We use Luigi internally at Spotify to run 1000s of tasks every day, organized in complex dependency graphs.
 Most of these tasks are Hadoop job.
 Luigi provides an infrastructure that powers all kinds of stuff including recommendations, toplists, A/B test analysis, external reports, internal dashboards, etc.

+Note that Luigi is still in a slightly immature state so future changes might very well not be backwards compatible.

 A code example says more than 1000 bullet lists, so enough said - let's look at some examples.
 Though by all means feel free to scroll down and [read more](#readmore) about some design decisions Luigi.

 ## Examples

 Let's begin with the classic WordCount example.
 We'll show a non-Hadoop version then later show how it can be implemented as a Hadoop job.
+The examples are all available in the examples/ directory.

 ### Example 1 - Simple wordcount

-TODO: verify this works

 Assume you have a bunch of text files dumped onto disk every night by some external process.
-These text files contain English text, and we want to monitor the top few thousand words over rolling 7-day periods.
+These text files contain English text, and we want to monitor the top few thousand words over arbitrary date periods.
 Hopefully this doesn't sound too contrived - you could imagine mapping "words" to "artists" to get an idea of a real application at Spotify.

     import luigi
+    import datetime

     class InputText(luigi.ExternalTask):
         ''' This class represents something that was created elsewhere by an external process, so all we want to do is to implement the output method.
         '''
         date = luigi.DateParameter()
         def output(self):
-           return luigi.LocalTarget(self.date.strftime('/var/text/%Y-%m-%d.txt'))
+            return luigi.LocalTarget(self.date.strftime('/var/tmp/text/%Y-%m-%d.txt'))

     @luigi.expose_main
-    class WordToplist(luigi.Task):
+    class WordCount(luigi.Task):
-        date = luigi.DateParameter()
-        lookback = luigi.IntParameter(default=7)
-        size = luigi.IntParameter(default=1000)
+       date_interval = luigi.DateIntervalParameter()

        def requires(self):
-            return [InputText(self.date - i) for i in xrange(self.lookback)]
+           return [InputText(date) for date in self.date_interval.dates()]

        def output(self):
-            return luigi.LocalTarget('/var/text-output/%s-%d' % (self.data.strftime('%Y-%m-%d'), self.lookback))
+           return luigi.LocalTarget('/var/tmp/text-count/%s' % (self.date_interval))

        def run(self):
            count = {}
            for file in self.input(): # The input() method is a wrapper around requires() that returns Target objects for line in file.open('r'): # Target objects are a file system/format abstraction and this will return a file stream object for word in line.strip().split():
                        count[word] = count.get(word, 0) + 1

            # output data
            f = self.output().open('w')
-            for word in sorted(count.keys(), key=count.get, reverse=True)[:self.size]:
+           for word, count in count.iteritems()
-                f.write("%s\t%d\n" % (word, count[word]))
+               f.write("%s\t%d\n" % (word, count))
 	   f.close() # Note that this is essential because file system operations are atomic

     if __name__ == '__main__':
-        main()
+        luigi.run()

-Now, provided you have a bunch of input files in /var/text/, try running this using eg
+Now, provided you have a bunch of input files in /var/tmp/text/ (you can generate them using examples/generate_input.py), try running this using eg

     $ python wordcount.py --local-scheduler --date 2012-08-01

 You can also try to view the manual using --help which will give you an overview of the options:

-TODO: show output
+    usage: wordcount.py [-h] [--local-scheduler] [--scheduler-host SCHEDULER_HOST]
+                        [--lock] [--lock-pid-dir LOCK_PID_DIR] [--workers WORKERS]
+                        [--date-interval DATE_INTERVAL]

+    optional arguments:
+      -h, --help            show this help message and exit --local-scheduler     Use local scheduling
+      --scheduler-host SCHEDULER_HOST
+                            Hostname of machine running remote scheduler [default: localhost]
+      --lock                Do not run if the task is already running --lock-pid-dir LOCK_PID_DIR
+                            Directory to store the pid file [default:
+                            /var/tmp/luigi]
+      --workers WORKERS     Maximum number of parallel tasks to run [default: 1] --date-interval DATE_INTERVAL
+                            WordCount.date_interval

 Running the command again will do nothing because the output file is already created.
 Note that unlike Makefile, the output will not be recreated when any of the input files is modified.
 You need to delete the output file manually.